Turbulence and dust fragility in protoplanetary discs: Data Availability

 In this paper, we investigate how the joint choice of disc turbulence levels $\alpha$ and dust fragility \vfrag can best reproduce recent multi-wavelength ALMA observations of protoplanetary discs, using both analytical and numerical models.
 In the analytical model, we infer combinations of $\alpha$ and \vfrag required to form the maximum dust sizes derived for three out of five MAPS targets, adopting stellar and disc parameters from studies based on MAPS observations.
-In the numerical models, we use \dustpy to explore combinations of $\alpha$ and \vfrag that can reproduce the general trend of multi-wavelength observations: a. consistent detections of dust rings at $\lambda=1.3$ (Band 6) and $3$ mm (Band 3); and b. dust ring intensity ratios that remain approximately constant over Myr timescales.
+In the numerical models, we use \dustpy to explore combinations of $\alpha$ and \vfrag that can reproduce the general trends of multi-wavelength observations: a. consistent detections of dust rings at $\lambda=1.3$ (Band 6) and $3$ mm (Band 3); b. dust ring intensity ratios that do not change substantially over Myr timescales and across wavelengths; and c. the spectral indices between Bands 3 and 6 within the reasonable change from previous studies ($2\lesssim \alpha_\mathrm{1.3-3mm}\lesssim 4$).
 We summarise our results as follows: \begin{itemize} \item Analytical and numerical results consistently suggest that dust fragility is positively correlated with disc turbulence levels.
-Resilient dust (\vfrag =$6$--$10~\mathrm{m~s^{-1}}$) is required in more turbulent discs ($\alpha=10^{-3}$) and fragile dust (\vfrag =$1$--$2~\mathrm{m~s^{-1}}$) is required in less turbulence discs ($\alpha=10^{-4}$), indicating discs must have low turbulence ($\alpha\sim 10^{-4}$) if dust is fragile.
+Resilient dust (\vfrag =$6$--$10~\mathrm{m~s^{-1}}$) is required in more turbulent discs ($\alpha=10^{-3}$) and fragile dust (\vfrag =$1$--$2~\mathrm{m~s^{-1}}$) is required in less turbulent discs ($\alpha=10^{-4}$), indicating discs must have low turbulence ($\alpha\sim 10^{-4}$) if dust is fragile.
 However, very fragile dust (\vfrag$<1~\mathrm{m~s^{-1}}$) struggles to reproduce multi-wavelength observations.
 These results are robust to the choice of opacities (DSHARP and Ricci10). \item Reproducing multi-wavelength observations requires dust rings to be optically thick at $\lambda=1.3$ and $3~\mathrm{mm}$ over Myr time-scales.
-Standard SED fitting that neglects the dust vertical distribution tends to underestimate the maximum dust size. \item A mono-disperse, bouncing-limited dust size distribution struggles to reproduce multi-wavelength observations, due to the lack of sufficient millimetre dust in the outer discs. \item The order of appearance and the separations of pressure bumps have impacts on dust retention and millimetre disc morphologies.
-Dust rings which decrease in brightness with increasing radius (as is commonly observed) favour models in which the inner dust ring forms earlier. \end{itemize}
+Standard SED fitting that neglects the dust vertical distribution tends to underestimate the maximum dust size, especially at small radii, resulting in a radially flat maximum grain size profile. \item A mono-disperse, bouncing-limited dust size distribution struggles to reproduce multi-wavelength observations, due to the lack of sufficient millimetre dust in the outer discs. \item The order of appearance and the separations of pressure bumps have impacts on dust retention and millimetre disc morphologies.
+Dust rings which decrease in brightness with increasing radius (as is commonly observed) favour models in which the inner dust ring forms earlier. \item Our structured disc models predict that the spectral index between $\lambda=1.3$ and $3~\mathrm{mm}$ decreases over time as a result of changes in the dust size distribution. \end{itemize}